da99/Dahistory/README.md

 Usage
 ------

-    # Do this in your recipe for Chef-Solo, Capistrano, etc.
+    # In your Chef-Solo recipe or your Ruby code...
-    # Or you can use it in regular Ruby code.

     require "Dahistory"

     Dahistory "some/file.txt"

-    my_awesome_chef_recipe

     # Checks your directory (default "./history").
     # If not found there, saves copy of file in ./pending dir and
     #  raises Dahistory::Pending_File, "pending/HOSTNAME,path,some,file.txt.TIMESTAMP"